aweymo/cs_land/index.md

     content: I would like to thank Anna Trammell, Spencer Bowman and Ilona Perry at the Northwest Room for being incredibly generous with their time and effort in supporting this project.
-I would also like to thank Kate Thornhill at the University of Oregon for advice on shaping and hosting this project.
+I would also like to thank Kate Thornhill at the University of Oregon for advice on shaping and hosting this work.
   col_2:
     headline: ''
     slug: a2